l00143533/Hello-Ireland/README.md

-# Hello-Ireland - L00143533 is the student number
+# Hello-Ireland - L00143533 is the student number for this student